caowenwei/OpenMarketsNow/README.md

 The site is built on [Jekyll](http://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).
 Its main dependencies are [DataTables](https://www.datatables.net/) and [Yahoo Finance](http://finance.yahoo.com/).

+Everything displayed is for information only.
+Data may be delayed by 15 minutes.

 #### ToDo
 1. More exchanges and index data